SiliconLabsSoftware/matter_extension/slc/apps/lighting-app/thread/README.md

 -   Install instances (led0 and led1) of the _Simple LED_ component under _Platform->Driver->LED->Simple LED_
 -   Install the WSTK LED Support component under _Silicon Labs Matter->Matter->Platform->WSTK LED Support_

-## Implementing Custom App Behavior
+## Extending Base App Implementation

 ### CommonAppTask

 To implement custom app behavior you can override any Silicon Labs implemented API in the CommonAppTask file.
 This example provides `CommonAppTask.h` and `CommonAppTask.cpp` for that purpose.
-The base implementation and the full set of overridable `*Impl()` APIs are supplied by the build system under `autogen/`.
+The base implementation and the full set of overridable `*Impl()` APIs are supplied by the build system in `AppTask.cpp` and `AppTaskImpl.h` under `autogen/`.
 Any `*Impl()` you do not override keeps the Silicon Labs default behavior.

 ### How to Override APIs